utsav0/daily-dev-tips/src/pages/posts/css-shorthand-properties.md

 }
 ```

-As you can see, this is way fewer lines of `CSS`.
+As you can see, there are fewer lines of `CSS`.

 The order of the shorthand is: `background: background-color | background-image | background-repeat | background-attachment | background-position`.